bradenrayhorn/papershamir/README.md

 can reduce the risk of losing the information due to natural disasters, misplaced paper, etc. while also reducing the risk of theft due to the fact multiple parts are required to reassemble the secret.

+## Security

+papershamir has not been audited.

+Anyone using papershamir should consider their individual thread model and use at their own risk.

 ## Installation

 ```bash